 HUD 232 LEAN Loans

 HUD 232 and HUD 232/223(f) loans are some of the best options in the industry for financing the construction, acquisition, refinancing, and substantial rehabilitation of healthcare properties, including senior living, assisted living, and skilled nursing facilities.
-While these loans used to be processed using TAP (traditional application processing), or MAP (multifamily accelerated processing), beginning in 2008, HUD began transitioning to using LEAN processing, a newer, more streamlined form of loan processing.
+These loans used to be processed using TAP (traditional application processing), or MAP (multifamily accelerated processing).
+However, beginning in 2008, HUD began transitioning to using LEAN processing, a newer, more streamlined form of loan processing.
 With LEAN processing, some HUD 232 loans can take as little as 4 months to close.

 At Commercial Real Estate Loans, Inc., we know how important it is that developers create safe, healthy, and cost-effective housing for America's growing population of senior citizens.
-That's why we're excited to support investors and developers through each stage of the LEAN process for HUD 232 and HUD 232/223(f) loans-- answering questions, developing solutions, and helping in any way we can.
+That's why we're excited to support investors and developers through each stage of the LEAN process for HUD 232 and HUD 232/223(f) loans.
+In short, we’re here to answer questions, develop solutions, and help you in any way we can.

 HUD 232 LEAN processing has instituted a variety of changes to the HUD loan process, including:

 Standardized forms, including lender templates, third-party work forms, and certifications

 Less duplicate forms required (i.e. closing documents do not have to be submitted twice)

 Propriety earnings carve-outs are not required

 Borrowers do not submit LEAN applications directly; instead, lenders submit these applications directly to the OCRF (HUD's Office of Residential Care Facilities)